 That’s why the The Seattle Times and the Solutions Journalism Network are launching Education Lab, a partnership aimed at helping citizens understand and respond to challenges facing public education.

-During the next year, Seattle Times reporters will identify and assess promising programs and innovations — both locally and around the country — to problems that have long bedeviled schools.
+Throughout the duration of the project, Seattle Times reporters will identify and assess promising programs and innovations — both locally and around the country — to problems that have long bedeviled schools.